jessepav/libgdx-wiki-old/Issue-Tracker.md

 ## What do I do now? ##

 If you need help, we have an extensive guide called [[Getting Help]].
 Read it.
-If you have questions you need to ask, the fastest way to get help is the [libgdx chat room](irc://irc.freenode.net/libgdx), otherwise you may post on the [forum](http://www.badlogicgames.com/forum/).
+If you have questions you need to ask, the fastest way to get help is the [libgdx chat room](irc://irc.freenode.net/libgdx) or [libgdx discord](https://discord.gg/6pgDK9F), otherwise you may post on the [forum](http://www.badlogicgames.com/forum/).

 ## Why are you doing this to me? ##